 - Adobe Illustrator

-A strong portfolio can demonstrate an ability to complete tasks and create beautiful designs, but employers and clients also require other skills that budding professionals can include in their resumes.
+A strong portfolio can demonstrate an ability to complete tasks and create beautiful designs, but employers and clients also require other skills that you can include in your resumes.
 These workplace skills are more difficult to measure but can make the difference in an effort to secure more work:

 Communication: Digital designers often collaborate with larger teams.
 Learning to ask direct questions, listen actively, and present your designs to others can make for a better workplace environment.